-Since 2004, I have created woven and crochet beadwork using a range of materials, from glass, to stone, fiber and metal.
-Seed beads and often gemstones combine in my work, creating wearable pieces, to create a large mosaic.
-The linear character of the bead rope lends itself to transition and the variety of color and texture that offers the opportunity to create endless patterns and progressions.
+Since 2004, I have created woven and crochet beadwork, which I refer to as beaded chords, using a range of materials, from glass to stone, fiber and metal.
+Japanese seed beads and often gemstones combine in my work to construct a larger mosaic.
+The linear character of these beaded chords lends itself to transition.
+The variety of color and texture in my work offers the opportunity to create endless pattern and progression.

-My work is intended to be flexible allowing the wearer to double, triple, tie and wrap the work to suit any preference.
-Portions of a given piece can be worn to emphasize a favorite passage in the work’s variegated pattern and color.
+My work is intended to be flexible, allowing the wearer to double, triple, tie and wrap the work to suit any preference.

-Until 1984, Kahn worked in the San Francisco office of architecture firm, Skidmore, Owings and Merrill, where she developed graphic design for interior and exterior treatments (textiles, facades and courtyard designs).
-Among her projects were the Davies Symphony Hall in San Francisco and the Southeast Financial Center in Miami.
+Until 1984, Kahn worked at the San Francisco office of architecture firm, Skidmore, Owings and Merrill.
+There she developed graphic design for interior and exterior treatments, including that of textiles, facades and courtyard designs.
+During her time at the firm, she contributed to projects such the Davies Symphony Hall in San Francisco and The Southeast Financial Center in Miami.